Molokan and Jumper Photo Exhibit, Istanbul, Turkey

 Presbyter Vasili Mikhael.
 Polenin, Molokan congregation, Levokumskoe.
 He performed the wedding.

 Presbyter Isai Feodr.
-Cheremisin, Jumper-S&L-user congregation, Kamenka.
+Cheremisin, Dukh-i-zhiznik congregation, taklen in Kamenka.

 * Photo on display in museum and published in Mohoff and Valov, A Stroll Through Russiantown (1966), page 106.
 Many descendants of Ol'shanka village, Kars province, were photo exhibit subjects, perhaps because Akçayöz's family may also have been from Ol'shanka.
-After Russia returned Kars province to Turkey in 1923, the Molokans and Jumpers who refused to migrate to the Rostov prairie, Soviet Union, in 1926 were collected into 3 villages north of Kars: Ol'shanka, Chakmak, and Achilar.
+After Russia returned Kars province to Turkey in 1923, the Spiritual Christians who refused to migrate to the Rostov prairie, Soviet Union, in 1926 were collected into 3 villages north of Kars: Ol'shanka, Chakmak, and Achilar.
 Those in Rostov named one of their 34 villages Ol'shanka (Russian).
-In 1962, about 1,500 in Turkey agreed to accept an offer from the Soviet Union to move to the Northern Caucasus, yet an estimated 1,000 decendants remain in Turkey today.
+In 1962, about 1,500 in Turkey agreed to accept an offer from the Soviet Union to move to the Northern Caucasus, yet an estimated 1,000 descendants remain in Turkey today.
 Those who moved to Russia tend to retain higher affiliation for families from their common village in Turkey; i.e., if your ancestors were from Ol'shanka, you will tend to be friendly to others with Ol'shanka ancestry.

 ** Olga Samarin's 2004 master's thesis: Миграционные процессы на Ставрополье во второй половине ХХ века: историко-культурный аспект (Historical and Cultural Aspects of Migration into Stavropol, 1950-2000) helped her to get hired recently as the Director of the Stavropol Regional Museum of Fine Art, Novokumskoe Branch.